awesomephant/blog/_posts/2017-08-27-dissertation.md

 However of all the disciplines taught at the Bauhaus, one stands out above all the others: "The ultimate goal of all art" at the Bauhaus, as Gropius declares in the 1919 manifesto, is architecture.
 Over 50 building projects were completed by members of the Bauhaus between 1919 and 1930, and countless mroe after the school disbanded (Engels, 2001).
 This count includes buildings that were built by Gropius and others relatively independently from the Bauhaus, but some were the result of the type of cross-discipline collaboration that was at the core of the Bauhaus idea.
 These large-scale projects addressed real-world issues (ie. housing shortages), while at the same time serving as classroom experiments at the Bauhaus.

-A few of these buildings have become instantly recognisable: The Sommerfeld House (1920), the Haus am Horn (1923) and The Bauhaus Building and Master's houses in Dessau (1925-26).
+A few of these buildings have become instantly recognisable: The Sommerfeld House (1920, destroyed 1945), the Haus am Horn (1923) and The Bauhaus Building and Master's houses in Dessau (1925-26).
 However, it is the more obscure examples of Bauhaus architecture

 However, many more have escaped public attention for most of their existence.
 They were never regarded as architectural monuments, but used by the public like any other building - Many of them didn't receive heritage protection until very recently.
 As such they were altered, extended, worn down and painted over with little hesitation.
 We could lament this loss of architectural history (and people do), but in our search for evidence as to the success (or failure) of modernism, we couldn't get luckier.
 Here we have the physical manifestations of 1920s modernist ideals, tested mercilessly by regular people through decades of war, reconstruction and changing political regimes up to the present day.